 While concrete is a sturdy material for the most part, there’s only so much wear and tear it can take before becoming damaged.
 Avoid parking heavy trucks or equipment on your driveway, as these can cause it to crack.
 The edges of your concrete driveway are the most fragile part, so try not to drive on the edges if you can avoid it.
 Keep your vehicles in the middle of the driveway to preserve it for as long as possible.

 Finding a concrete contractor you can trust to do quality work is important.
 If you are interested in decorative concrete or our other services, feel free to contact our Battle Creek, MI concrete contractors.
-To request a free quote for any of our concrete services, call Two Ducks Concrete, Inc. at (269) 963-6263.
+To Free Estimate for any of our concrete services, call Two Ducks Concrete, Inc. at (269) 963-6263.